kalaiser/awesome-cdk/readme.md

 ### High-Level Frameworks

-- [auto-cdk](https://github.com/wulfmann/auto-cdk): Automatically generate api-gateway/lambda integrations with the filesystem (beta).
 - [punchcard](https://github.com/punchcard/punchcard) - typescript framework to unify infrastructure and runtime code for the CDK, so you can declare constructs and implement runtime logic within the context of one node.js application.
+- [aws-cdk-pure](https://github.com/fogfish/aws-cdk-pure) - a toolkit to develop purely functional and high-order cloud components with AWS CDK.

 ## Tools